 The residence permit card will be produced at the time the decision is made, but no earlier than three months before the residence permit becomes valid.

 We cannot speed up the production or delivery of the card.

 If you do not apply online

-If you are unable to apply online, fill out Application for Swedish work permit – for applicants currently outside Sweden, number 149011, and turn it in to a Swedish embassy or consulate-general in the country where you are living.
-The application form indicates the documents you need to attach.
+If you are unable to apply online, fill out Application for Swedish work permit, number 149011, and turn it in to a Swedish embassy or consulate-general in the country where you are living.
+The application form indicates the documents you need to enclose.